axaa42/Machine-Learning/README.md

 ---------------------------------------------------------

 Gradient Descent- This project will show how to implement gradient descent.
 I have used Linear Regression as an example to show how you can implement gradeint descent in linear regression istead of OLS.
+I have used 2 examples to show this.

 We note from this project that OLS is computationally expensive whilst graident descent is only used when there are lots of features for effiency.